petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-relationship-rest-apis.md

    }
    ```

-   See [Using Nested Fields with REST APIs](./using-nested-fields-with-rest-apis.md) for more information on the `nestedFields` parameter.
+   See [Using `nestedFields` to Query Related Entries](./using-nestedfields-to-query-related-entries.md) for more information on the `nestedFields` parameter.

 ## Examining the Code